sodadata/docs/soda-sql/concepts.md

 ## Soda SQL basics

-This open-source, command-line tool exists to enable Data Engineers to access and test data inside [data srouces]({% link soda/glossary.md %}#data-source).
+This open-source, command-line tool exists to enable Data Engineers to access and test data inside [data sources]({% link soda/glossary.md %}#data-source).
 The first of what will soon be many such developer tools, Soda SQL allows you to perform three basic tasks:

 - connect to your data source,
 - define tests for "bad" data, and,